Tim Robson Tim Robson

 With The Beatles – You Really Got a Hold On Me

-The Beatles go Smokey Robinson.
+The Beatles go toe-to-toe with Smokey Robinson.
 Supercharges the original, great arrangement, powerful vocals by Lennon.
 Edges out Money and Devil In Her Heart.

 Hard Day’s Night – I’ll Be Back